open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 ### Playing Scraplands Showdown

-Scraplands Showdown is best played on a 3ft x 3ft or similar sized area.
+Scraplands Showdown is best played on a 3ft x 3ft or similar sized area set up to form a race track.

 The models in Scraplands represent ramshackle cars with makeshift weapons and armour.
 Models be around the 1:64 scale similar to die cast model cars are the best scale for this game.
 These models are referred to throughout this module as **cars**.